JKAnderson/SoulsFormats/README.md

 # SoulsFormats
 A .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.5.
-Dark Souls 1, Dark Souls Remastered, Dark Souls 2, Dark Souls 3, Demon's Souls, Bloodborne, and Ninja Blade are all supported to varying degrees.
+Dark Souls, Demon's Souls and Bloodborne are the main focus, but older From games may be supported to varying degrees.
 See below for a breakdown of each format.

 ## Usage
 Objects for each format can be created with the static method Read, which accepts either a byte array or a file path.
 Using a path is preferable as it will be read with a stream, reducing memory consumption.